-The list of companies that recognize Juneteenth as a holiday is growing, including several high-profile organizations, including Dotdash, The Spruce's parent company.
+The list of companies that recognize Juneteenth as a holiday is growing, including several high-profile organizations (and Dotdash, The Spruce's parent company).
 Nike said they’d close their stores in 2020 and annually thereafter to honor the day.
 They’re among a growing list of companies that recognize Juneteenth as a holiday:

 - JP Morgan

 - General Motors

 - The NFL

 After intense civil unrest following the murder of George Floyd in 2020, many Americans, Black and non-Black, have given more attention to the Juneteenth holiday and its significance.